digitallawyer/openlegaldictionary/_definitions/shall.md

 ---
 title: Shall
 permalink: "/definitions/shall.html"
-body: As used in statutes and similar Instruments, this word ls generally im-perative or mandatory; but it may be con-strued as merely permissive or directory, (as equivalent to “may,”) to carry ont the legislative intention and in cases where no right or benefit to any one depends on its being taken iu the imperative sense, and where
+body: As used in statutes and similar Instruments, this word is generally im-perative or mandatory; but it may be con-strued as merely permissive or directory, (as equivalent to “may,”) to carry ont the legislative intention and in cases where no right or benefit to any one depends on its being taken iu the imperative sense, and where